SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

   Your prehensile tail allows you to challenge foes on all sides.
 You can’t be flanked.

 - **WINGS (2 FIEND POINTS):**
   You possess wings powerful enough to take you airborne.
 As a maneuver, you can switch between walking and flying when you are touching the ground, or vice versa when you are within 1 square of the ground.
 While flying, your stability drops to 0 and you have damage weakness 5.
-While using your wings to fly, you can stay aloft for a number of rounds equal to your Might (minimum of 1 round) before you fall [[Prone|prone]].
+While using your wings to [[Fly|fly]], you can stay aloft for a number of rounds equal to your Might (minimum of 1 round) before you fall [[Prone|prone]].

 - **SILVER TONGUE:**
   You can twist how your words are perceived to get a better read on people.
 You gain an edge when attempting to discover an NPC’s motivations and pitfalls during negotiations (see *Negotiation*).